benslack19/benslack19.github.io/_posts/2019-06-01-The-Bernoulli-distribution/2019-06-01-The-Bernoulli-distribution.md

 ---

 The [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) came up a in couple of different contexts the past week.
-First, I was trying to get started with Kaggle on the [Titanic set](https://www.kaggle.com/c/titanic) when one of the tutorials used the mean of the survival list (a vector of 0's and 1's, which is actually a binomial distirbution) to calculate survival probability.
+First, I was trying to get started with Kaggle on the [Titanic set](https://www.kaggle.com/c/titanic) when one of the tutorials used the mean of the survival list (a vector of 0's and 1's, which is actually a binomial distribution) to calculate survival probability.
 Calculating the mean wasn't something I immediately thought of but remembered it from Khan Academy lessons.
 The second reminder of the Bernoulli distribution came up when talking with my manager, who reminded me that the [Bernoulli distribution can be the starting point for deriving other common distributions](https://blog.cloudera.com/blog/2015/12/common-probability-distributions-the-data-scientists-crib-sheet/).

 In this post, I'll go over the Bernoulli distribution with some coding implementations and examples.